email format sample

 An email format ends with the last component called a signature.
 These are the final words to denote the recipient, along with your name and credentials.
 A well-formed signature is sure to leave an impression on the reader.

 Signatures should be simple words conveying respect toward the recipient.
-Some individuals design their signatures to make them look attractive and effective.
+Some individuals design their signatures to make them look attractive and practical.
 The email signature should look visually appealing and well organized.
-Hence, this would earn extra credit points from the recipient if the signature is memorable and aesthetic.
+Hence, if the signature is memorable and aesthetic, it will earn extra credit points from the recipient.

 • It consists of the sender’s name and contact details preceded by a polite phrase to denote the recipient.

-• When writing an email to a person for the first time, a signature should consist of the full name.
+• A signature should include the full name when writing an email to a person for the first time.

 • Avoid using any flashy signature to end the email.